 As you can see, on the envelope in which Douglass’s letter arrived, Clemens wrote, “From Fred.
 Douglas the famous orator, formerly a slave – now Marshal of Washington and desirous of retaining the office.”
 Though one can only speculate as to why Twain deemed it necessarily to annotate this correspondence for posterity, it was part of his habit.
 Having recognized himself, by this point, as a noteworthy historical figure, he self-curated his papers and, I suppose, wanted to make sure future scholars would take seriously this interlocutor.
 It is unintentionally ironic (Douglass being now as canonized as Twain), but also reflective that Twain’s admiration was not simply for show.

-This exchange of letters must be understand as a kind of exclamation point on the Garfield campaign in which both men had been active supporters, even surrogates, for the eventual victor and President.
+This exchange of letters must be understood as a kind of exclamation point on the Garfield campaign in which both men had been active supporters, even surrogates, for the eventual victor and President.
 In October of 1879, papers across the country reported that the Republican Party had “procured the services of” Douglass and Twain, a “combination” which The Washington Post called “ludicrous.”
 As you can see from Douglass’s letter to Langdon, as well as his Emancipation Day speech, he embraced the role of surrogate, scheduling speeches throughout two crucial swing states, Indiana and New York, both of which had gone to the Democrats in 1876 and would be won narrowly by the Republicans in 1880, thanks in large part to the turnout of Black voters.

 Twain sometimes protested that he didn’t make campaign speeches, but then he went ahead and made them anyway.
-The same month it was reported that his “services” had been “procured,” he came to Elmira with Connecticut Governor Joseph R. Hawley for an event the local papers characterizes as the opening of the presidential campaign.
+The same month it was reported that his “services” had been “procured,” he came to Elmira with Connecticut Governor Joseph R. Hawley for an event the local papers characterize as the opening of the presidential campaign.
 He stumped for Garfield several more times in the Fall of 1880 and spoke at the Republican Election Day celebration in Hartford.

 The 1880 campaign, of which Emancipation Day in Elmira turned out to be an unofficial, but important part, captures again the paradoxes of the Douglass-Twain relationship.
-They were working towards the same ends, both using his oratorical talents, though their styles contrasted starkly.
+They were working towards the same ends, both using oratorical talents, though their styles contrasted starkly.
 They were aware of each other’s efforts, and praiseful, but they never shared the stage.
 Douglass energetically worked on behalf of a party he well knew was sacrificing the rights of African-Americans to protect its spoils system.
 Twain somewhat reluctantly showed up to make jokes about tariffs and corruption, and to express his intention to “vote the Republican ticket from old habit.”
 He may have sensed that something ugly was afoot in his old rebel home, but was afraid, as yet, to go see what it was.

 He had the privilege to move slowly.
 Douglass did not.

-Douglass’s retention of the office of U.S. Marshal became something of a controversy (which we will examine later this week in more detail), and Garfield finally decided to give him a different appointment, but not before he had acted as Marshal at the Inauguration.
+Douglass’s retention of the office of U.S. Marshal became something of a controversy (which we will examine later in more detail), and Garfield finally decided to give him a different appointment, but not before he had acted as Marshal at the Inauguration.
 Of this, Douglass wrote in his new autobiography, published later that year, “It was a glad day for me, that I – one of the proscribed race – was permitted to bear so prominent a part it its august ceremonies.”
 And in the same work morned Garfield’s assassination.

 A few years later, Douglass accompanied Garfield’s successor, President Arthur, to a performance in Washington D.C. of the now famous “Twins of Genius” tour featuring Mark Twain and George Washington Cable.
 Only Cable, the unreconstructed Southerner, made note of Douglass and Arthur coming backstage to meet with Twain: “They met as acquaintances.
 Think of it!
 A runaway slave!”